 - · Information and consultation on health problems and Evaluation of symptoms

 - Immunizations and Over-the-counter medications

 - · Personal health counseling

 - · Pregnancy testing and counseling

 - HIV testing and counseling (referral to San Mateo County)

+- STI screening and treatment

-- TB skin testing
+- · TB skin testing

 - · Blood pressure screening and monitoring

 - · Assistance with referrals for medical and dental care, and psychological services

 - · First aid and arrangements for emergency care

 - · Morning After Pill

 - · Free condoms

-- · Rest area and Medical Absence/Withdraw
+- · Rest area

 - · Program Physicals

 - PAP Smears

 - Birth Control

-- Prescription Medications
+- · Prescription Medications

-- · Blood Work
+- Blood Work

-Health insurance is available at a reasonable cost for students taking 9 or more units of credit.
+Uninsured students must refer to the Covered California site for available plans.
 Note: All enrolled students are covered by the District's accident insurance for accidents that happen on campus or during college related activities.